Husayn-Esmail/Python-Web-Scrape-API/README.md

 and was a part of a previous attempt.

 Explanation of other files:
-database.py holds the code which runs the database main.py houses all the main functionality including the app and endpoints models.py holds python representations of the table in the database schemas.py holds the code that validates type before information is entered to database services.py is the gateway between main.py and the database tagselect.db is the database templates is a folder holding the html for the api endpoints form.html the code for the api interface landing.html is the code for the root path static holds css files stylesheet.css has styles for form.html
+database.py holds the code which runs the database <br>
+main.py houses all the main functionality including the app and endpoints <br>
+models.py holds python representations of the table in the database <br>
+schemas.py holds the code that validates type before information is entered to database<br>
+services.py is the gateway between main.py and the database <br>
+tagselect.db is the database <br>
+templates is a folder holding the html for the api endpoints <br>
+form.html the code for the api interface <br>
+landing.html is the code for the root path <br>
+static holds css files <br>
+stylesheet.css has styles for form.html <br>